Design – Build Construction for Power Generation

-Since 1902, PULLMAN, an exclusive licencee of STRUCTURAL TECHNOLOGIES’ products and technical support services, is widely known for our turnkey design-build capabilities for new chimneys and other critical assests in fossil fuel facilities.
+Since 1902, PULLMAN, a licensee of STRUCTURAL TECHNOLOGIES’ products and technical support services, is widely known for our turnkey design-build capabilities for new chimneys and other critical assests in fossil fuel facilities.
 PULLMAN seamlessly integrates with project teams to assess all aspects of a project.
 From early design and constructability analysis through project sequencing and safety planning, PULLMAN is ready with the workforce you need.
 We research, evaluate, and plan for all the factors that will affect the design and construction.

 As a longstanding company recognized for construction industry leadership, PULLMAN has built a reputation of excellence, client satisfaction, and efficient project delivery.

 Our commitment to safety 24/7 helps us deliver quality craftsmanship while ensuring that every project is completed promptly, safely, and on budget.
 Through our own skilled craftsmen, and as a signatory to local, national, and international labor agreements, PULLMAN can bring the required skilled workforce to handle projects of any size.

 Design-Build of Chimneys, Stacks & Flue Gas Path Structures

 For new chimneys and flue gas path systems, PULLMAN provides turnkey design-build services.
 Our in-house engineering team designs for operating and environmental conditions, and works with project teams on liner system selection, material science, and mechanical and electrical integration.
 Our construction team develops schedules and a detailed quality assurance and control program to ensure an on-time completion.